leonardomso/leonardomso/README.md

-# 👋 Hi
+# 👋 Hi, I'm Leonardo

-My name is Leonardo Maldonado.
-Software engineer from Brazil, based in Valencia, Spain.
-7+ years building for the web — from early-stage startups to international product companies.
+I'm a software engineer from Brazil, living in Valencia, Spain.
+Over the past 7+ years I've built for the web at everything from two-person startups to international product companies, and today I spend most of my time building products of my own.

-Creator of [33 JavaScript Concepts](https://github.com/leonardomso/33-js-concepts) — helped thousands of developers to learn JavaScript, translated into 40+ languages, recognized by GitHub as a top open-source project of 2018.

-## About me

-- For four and a half years, the sole frontend engineer on [Spaceship](https://www.spaceship.com) domain search at Namecheap — helped the platform sell 3M+ domains.
-- Written 100+ technical articles on JavaScript, TypeScript, React, and Node.js for [LogRocket](https://blog.logrocket.com/author/leonardomaldonado/) and [Progress](https://www.telerik.com/blogs/author/leonardo-maldonado).
-- I build things across languages — JavaScript, TypeScript, Go, Rust — because shipping is how I learn.
+For four and a half years I was the only frontend engineer behind [Spaceship](https://www.spaceship.com)'s domain search at Namecheap, where the platform sold more than 3 million domains.
+Outside of work I've written 100+ articles on JavaScript, TypeScript, React, and Node.js for [LogRocket](https://blog.logrocket.com/author/leonardomaldonado/) and [Progress/Telerik](https://www.telerik.com/blogs/author/leonardo-maldonado), and I like moving between JavaScript, TypeScript, Go, and Rust — shipping is how I learn best.

+## 🔨 What I'm building now

+### [Luca](https://setluca.com) — a better way for coaches to handle their DMs

+Online coaches lose clients for one simple reason: they can't reply fast enough.
+Luca watches your inbox across Telegram, Instagram, Messenger, and WhatsApp, writes each reply the way you'd write it, and books the call for you.
+You read every draft and approve it before it goes out, so you're always the one deciding what gets sent.
+It's the main thing I'm working on right now.

+### [Strait](https://strait.dev) — a home for your background jobs

+Strait is an open-source tool for running background jobs and multi-step workflows.
+It uses the Postgres database you already have instead of making you set up Redis or a separate queue.
+You get reliable job queues, workflows you can pause for manual approval, and a clear view of everything that's running.
+It's written in Go, with libraries for TypeScript, Python, Go, Ruby, and Rust.

-## Projects
+## Also built

-- [33-js-concepts](https://github.com/leonardomso/33-js-concepts) — 33 JavaScript concepts every developer should know.
+- **[33 JavaScript Concepts](https://github.com/leonardomso/33-js-concepts)** — 33 concepts every JS developer should know.
 66K+ stars and translated into 40+ languages by the community.
-- [Shopwyse](https://www.getshopwyse.com/) — An ERP I built for retailers who need POS, inventory, CRM, and financial reporting under one roof.
-TanStack Start, Elysia, PostgreSQL.
+- **[Shopwyse](https://www.getshopwyse.com/)** — An ERP for retailers that brings POS, inventory, CRM, and financial reporting into one place.
+Built with TanStack Start, Elysia, and PostgreSQL.
-- [Polyglot](https://www.trypolyglot.ai/) — An AI writing assistant that interviews you first, then drafts content in your voice from different angles.
+- **[Polyglot](https://www.trypolyglot.ai/)** — A writing assistant that interviews you first, then drafts content the way you'd actually write it.
-- [Otis Finance](https://otisfinance.com/) — A stock market API for real-time prices, SEC filings, earnings, and financials.
+- **[Otis Finance](https://otisfinance.com/)** — A stock market API for real-time prices, SEC filings, earnings, and financials.
-- [gone](https://github.com/leonardomso/gone) — I wanted a dead link detector that was actually fast, so I wrote one in Go.
-Concurrent, has a TUI, and works in CI.
+- **[gone](https://github.com/leonardomso/gone)** — A dead-link checker I wanted to be genuinely fast, so I wrote it in Go.
+Concurrent, with a TUI, and works in CI.
-- [betterhook](https://github.com/leonardomso/betterhook) — A git hooks manager I built in Rust because existing ones don't handle worktrees or parallel agents well.
+- **[betterhook](https://github.com/leonardomso/betterhook)** — A git hooks manager in Rust that handles worktrees and parallel agents properly.
 DAG scheduling, blake3 caching, Tokio under the hood.
-- [rust-skills](https://github.com/leonardomso/rust-skills) — 179 rules I wrote so AI coding agents stop guessing when they write Rust.
+- **[rust-skills](https://github.com/leonardomso/rust-skills)** — 179 rules that keep coding agents from guessing when they write Rust.

 ## Writing

-- [LogRocket Blog](https://blog.logrocket.com/author/leonardomaldonado/) — React, TypeScript, frontend architecture.
+- **[LogRocket](https://blog.logrocket.com/author/leonardomaldonado/)** — React, TypeScript, and frontend architecture.
-- [Progress / Telerik Blog](https://www.telerik.com/blogs/author/leonardo-maldonado) — React, Node.js, modern JavaScript.
+- **[Progress / Telerik](https://www.telerik.com/blogs/author/leonardo-maldonado)** — React, Node.js, and modern JavaScript.

 ## Get in touch